-The Flames aim to make their mark during the four days of competition
+The Flames look to make their mark at the Horizon League Championships this week

-Paul Moniak continues to lead the University of Illinois at Chicago men's and women's swimming and diving programs to new heights of success as he enters his 11th season at the helm.
+Paul Moniak finished his 13th season at the helm of the University of Illinois at Chicago men's and women's swimming and diving programs in 2013-14.

-In 10 years as head coach of the Flames, Moniak has taken UIC's aquatic squads from middle-of-the-pack status to serious Horizon League title contention.
-Under Moniak, both the men's and women's teams have gained major ground in talent level, depth, and overall preparation, and the proof is in the numbers.
+In 13 years as head coach of the Flames, Moniak took UIC's aquatic squads from middle-of-the-pack status to serious Horizon League title contention.
+Under Moniak, both the men's and women's teams gained major ground in talent level, depth, and overall preparation, and the proof is in the numbers.

 During the 2011-12 campaign, the men and women combined to set 14 school records, with two from the men and 12 from the women, with Melanie Waszak additionally breaking the record in the Horizon League 200 fly.
 A total of five NCAA "B" qualifying times were met, with three coming in the 200, 400 and 800 free relay.
 At the championships, three titles were taken by Daniel Corley (500 free), Luke Martinez (200 IM) and Waszak (200 fly).

 In 2009-10, 16 total school records were broken under the leadership of Moniak, eight for men and eight for women.
 The men's program set nine NCAA 'B' cut times which is six more than any other season in school history.
 The men also claimed eight total league crowns, including six individual events.
 Senior Brian Anderson was named the 2010 Horizon League Swimmer of the Year for his three-event sweep in the 50-, 100- and 200-yard freestyles.